-These will help you heal faster:
+These tips can help you heal faster:

 - Good circulation helps bring oxygen and nutrients to a wound.
 Staying seated all day, sleeping seated, cramped up or in the same position for a long time can reduce circulation to parts of your body.
-Try to walk if it's possible.
+Try to walk if possible.
 Spend time each day lying flat to promote good circulation.
 If your legs or feet are swollen, elevate them. - Hydration.
 Drink plenty of water. - Eating well.
 Vitamins and proteins help new tissue form in the body.
-A well-balanced diet will support wound healing. - Sleep.
+A well-balanced diet supports wound healing. - Sleep.
 Getting good rest helps the body focus on healing. - Symptom awareness.
-Watch for pain, redness, swelling, or the development of pus.
+Watch for pain, redness, swelling, or pus developing.
 Also watch for any signs that an infection may have gotten into the bloodstream.
 These include things like fever, weakness, confusion, and flu-like symptoms.
 If you develop any of these symptoms from a wound, seek medical help right away.